 A financial statement that expresses the council's service delivery plans in monetary terms.
-This normally covers the same period as the financial year but increasingly councils are preparing medium-term financial plans covering 3 to 5 years.
+This covers as a minimum the same period as the financial year but increasingly councils are preparing medium-term financial plans covering 3 to 5 years.